Sherman (village), New York

 Sherman is a village in the town of Sherman, Chautauqua County, New York, United States.
-The village lies in the northern part of the town at intersections of County Routes 15 and 18, NY-76 and NY-430.
+The village lies in the northern part of the town at intersections of county routes 15 and 18, NY-76, and NY-430.
 The population was 681 at the 2020 census.

 History

 The village of Sherman was incorporated in 1890.
 Sherman was named for Roger Sherman, a signer of the Declaration of Independence.
 The first settler was Dearing Dorman.
 A granite monument exists at the site of his original settlement on what is now known as Titus Road.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.2 sqkm, all land.

-Sherman is the westernmost incorporated place in New York.
+Sherman is the westernmost incorporated village in New York.